 Yet, trucking is necessary because the trucking industry hauls more freight more miles than any other form of transportation.
 You might find it dangerous (and rightly so, in truck crashes involving big rigs, the occupants of a car, usually the driver, sustain more than 70% of the fatalities), but you will always be sharing the road with trucks.
 However, many truck vs. car crashes can be avoided.

 Safely sharing the road with trucks is possible when you are aware of their difficulties and limitations.
-Trucks pass slowly because many are speed limited and drivers can be fired for breaking the rules.
-Rather than viewing a semi-truck as a nuisance or an obstacle to veer around, we should educate ourselves on the special practices we should follow when driving close to large vehicles.
+Trucks pass slowly because many are speed-limited, and drivers can be fired for breaking the rules.
+Rather than viewing a semi-truck as a nuisance or an obstacle to veer around, we should educate ourselves on the particular practices we should follow when driving close to large vehicles.

 A truck's blind spots are: